modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/27_scOrdersDetailCommentsRow.md

-The Orders Detail Comments Row chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scOrdersDetailCommentsRow chunk is used by the [scGetOrders Snippet](../Snippets/scGetOrders) to show a specific comments on a specific order.

 ## Default scOrdersDetailCommentsRow chunk